cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ### Common issues

-These issues may be encountered during any Elevate Scenario.
+These issues may be encountered during any ELevate Scenario.

 #### Newest kernel